sk7725/Commandblocks/README.md

 + Command Block
 Executes command once when power requirements are met.
 + Chained Command Block
-Executes command when power requirements are met, and the command block it is facing away from has executed successfully.
+Executes command when the command block it is facing away from has executed successfully.
 It will execute one tick after the command block it is facing away from.
 + Repeating Command Block
 Executes command every tick when power requirements are met.
++ Unit Command Block
+Executes command .
 + Unit Tagger
 Remembers the last unit that stepped on this tile, using its message as the tag.
 The unit has to be on this block and not fly, and only a single unit will be tagged.